 8. Mango Royale

-If you are a big fan of whipped cream cakes, you should not skip this mango royale recipe!
+If you are a big fan of whipped cream cakes and desserts that are made with mango, you should not skip this mango royale recipe!
 No baking is required when you make the dessert.
 So easy to make but super yummy and creamy!

 The refrigerated base is made with crushed Graham crackers that are filled with layers of sweetened whipped cream and topped off with grated fresh mango.
 This would be a perfect sweet on hot summer days!